 Does the company say you can keep 80%, 90% or more of your contract rate after tax?

 This would be impossible to achieve legitimately.
-Corporation Tax is payable on any company profits @ 19%.
-And after corporate taxes have been deducted, income tax and NICs are payable on your personal income.
+Corporation Tax is payable on company profits (main rate 25% for profits over £250,000; 19% small profits rate up to £50,000 with marginal relief in between).
+And after corporate taxes have been deducted where applicable, income tax and NICs are payable on your personal income.

 The basic rate of income tax in the UK is 20%!

 Try our umbrella company take home calculator.
-64%/65% or somewhere around that mark is a far more realistic take-home percentage for umbrella company contractors.
+Around 60-70% is a far more realistic take-home percentage for umbrella company contractors in 2025/26, depending on your day rate and circumstances.

 Other things to look out for